oracle-livelabs/oci/oci-dataflow/data-platform/00-introduction/introduction.md

 ## Login to OCI

-Login to OCI using the URL below and the tenancy and the username/password provded by your Hand-on-Lab instructor;
+Login to OCI using the URL below and the tenancy and the username/password provded by your Hand-on-Lab instructor:

 https://console.us-ashburn-1.oraclecloud.com/